Governor of Florida: Eligibility criteria and terms

+Since 1966, gubernatorial elections which involved the governor being elected along with their running mate as their lieutenant governor take place alongside elections for the offices of secretary of state, attorney general, Florida State Chief Financial Officer, and the Florida State Agricultural Commissioner.
+These elections, including the elections for governor and lieutenant governor only occur once every 4 years during the midterm elections (ie. years with no nationwide federal presidential election) such as 1998, 2002, 2006, 2010, 2014, 2018, and 2022.
+The next new election will be officially held in 2026.

 Election, oath of office and removal

 Governors of Florida are directly elected by registered voters in Florida and serve terms of four years, renewable once consecutively.
 Before executing the powers of the office, a governor is required to recite the oath of office as found in Article II, Section 5 of the Constitution of Florida: I,_____________, do solemnly swear (or affirm) that I will support, protect, and defend the Constitution and Government of the United States and of the State of Florida; that I am duly qualified to hold office under the Constitution of the state; and that I will well and faithfully perform the duties of Governor on which I am now about to enter.
 So help me God.

 Removal of a governor from office

 The governor can be impeached by the State House of Representatives for committing treason, bribery, or any other high crime or misdemeanor.
 Once the governor is impeached, the case is forwarded to the State Senate for trial.
 A two-thirds majority vote in the Senate is required to remove the governor from office.
 Unlike other states, Florida does not have a provision in the state constitution that allows voters to petition for a recall election to remove the governor.